The Software Development Life Cycle & Application Security

 The ASVS is designed to be highly testable, with the sole exception of architectural and malicious code requirements.

-It is often a struggle for development teams to create good security test cases from scratch as their mind set is around the functionality of the application and not on anything but the most obvious weaknesses and vulnerabilities.
+It is often a struggle for development teams to create good security test cases from scratch as their mindset is around the functionality of the application and not on anything but the most obvious weaknesses and vulnerabilities.

-By creating either unit or integration test for the ASVS control requirements and expanding those for relevant abuse cases for the application, the build becomes nearly self-verifying with every iteration.
+By creating either a unit or integration test for the ASVS control requirements and expanding those for relevant abuse cases for the application, the build becomes nearly self-verifying with every iteration.

 Application Security Resources